JetBrains/guide/site/dotnet/tutorials/azure-functions/what-are-azure-functions/index.md

 ## Key Features

-Azure Functions brings a range of powerful features that simplify development and operations in serverless environments:
+Azure Functions bring a range of powerful features that simplify development and operations in serverless environments:

 1. **Event-Driven**: Triggered by HTTP, timers, queues, or Azure services.
 2. **Serverless**: No infrastructure setup or management required.